 In this course, the student will discuss the nature and importance of communication for the success of organizations.
 They will analyze the role of individual characteristics and their impact on communication processes.
 They will apply the principles of managerial communication to their work environment.
-Also, integrate the different communication tools, both face-to-face and terms of distance, organizational in communication.
+Also, integrate the different communication tools, both face-to-face and distance, in terms of organizational communication.
 (Pre-requisite: BUAD 2000)